EURO 2024

 The transition and closing gaps

-Yet it isn’t only in possession where the Swiss metronome has proven himself a priceless asset.
-He’s instilled greater stability in this Leverkusen team when defending transitions.
-His reading of the game allows him to spot a potential counter and close the gap early.
+It wasn't only in possession where the Swiss metronome proved himself a priceless asset.
+He instilled greater stability in that triumphant Leverkusen team when defending transitions.
+His reading of the game allowed him to spot a potential counter and to close the gap early.

-It’s his understanding of the play that has seen the Werkself remain solid with four men covering in many situations instead of the 3-2 or 2-3 covering of five defenders that many clubs use to shore up.
-It’s allowed midfield partner Palacios the freedom to be more involved in attack.
+It was his understanding of the play that saw the Werkself remain solid with four men covering in many situations instead of the 3-2 or 2-3 covering of five defenders that many clubs used to shore up.
+It allowed midfield partner Palacios the freedom to be more involved in attack.

-We saw another prime example of that on Matchday 25.
+We saw another prime example of that on Matchday 25 in 2023/24.
 First, he was the creator in midfield with a pass into Wirtz in the half space.
-His attempt to play it on wasn’t successful, and immediately Xhaka cut off the space to Wolfsburg striker Kevin Behrens, making him unavailable for a potential transition.
+His attempt to play it on wasn’t successful, and immediately Xhaka cut off the space to former Wolfsburg striker Kevin Behrens, making him unavailable for a potential transition.

-When Tiago Tomás then brought the ball forward up the inside left, Xhaka moved away from the striker to press Tomás, still keeping Behrens covered, and dispossess the Wolfsburg forward.
+When Tiago Tomás then brought the ball forward up the inside left, Xhaka moved away from the striker to press Tomás, still keeping Behrens covered, and dispossessed the Wolfsburg forward.
 He saw the danger and nipped it in the bud quickly.
-A challenge success rate of 53 percent up to this stage of the season demonstrated how he regularly cuts out opposition moves forward through his territory in midfield.

 From playmaker to ball-winner, Xhaka quickly cut out a potential Wolfsburg break.